sebastien-zhou/documentation-ia-product/documentation/igrc-platform/controls/index.md

 Description: Documentation related to the control methods present in Analytics
 ---

+# Controls

-# Control Methods Present in Analytics
+## Control Methods Present in Analytics

 There are different types of control methods within Brainwave Identity GRC.
 You will find below a succinct description of each.